ActiveCampaign/queueing_rabbit/README.md

 ## Installation

 QueueingRabbit supports MRI Ruby version 1.9.3 and above.
-It is still compilant with Ruby 1.8.7, but some features may not work as expected and the compatibility will be removed in the near future.
+It is still compliant with Ruby 1.8.7, but some features may not work as expected and the compatibility will be removed in the near future.

 Add this line to your application's `Gemfile`: